gisostallenberg/php-stratum-mysql/docs/stratum-program.rst

 The PhpStratum Program
 ======================

-The PhpAudit program is a `Symphony console application`_  with five additional commands:
+The PhpStratum program is a `Symphony console application`_  with five additional commands:

  * ``constants``
  * ``crud``